codemotionapps/react-tiny-virtual-list/CONTRIBUTING.md

 ## Using the issue tracker

-The [issue tracker](https://github.com/clauderic/react-tiny-virtual-list/issues) is the preferred channel for bug reports but please respect the following restrictions:
+The [issue tracker](https://github.com/codemotionapps/react-tiny-virtual-list/issues) is the preferred channel for bug reports but please respect the following restrictions:

-* Please **try not to** use the issue tracker for personal support requests (use [Gitter](https://gitter.im/clauderic/react-tiny-virtual-list)).
-* Please **do not** derail or troll issues.
-Keep the discussion on topic and respect the opinions of others.

 ## Feature requests